ddsmt/ddSMT/README.rst

 **ddSMT** is a delta debugger for input in the `SMT-LIB
 <http://www.smtlib.org>`_ language and its dialects and extensions.
-It serves as an **input minimizer** for SMT-LIB(-like) input that triggers unwanted behavior for a given command.
+It serves as an **input minimizer** for SMT-LIB(-like) input that triggers interesting behavior for a given command.
 Noteworthy examples for supported extensions of the SMT-LIB language are the `SyGuS <https://sygus.org/>`_ input format and the extension for encoding `separation logic <https://sl-comp.github.io/docs/smtlib-sl.pdf>`_